MatthieuMichon/hpasm2csv/doc/hpasmcli.md

 ## Simple Versions

-Call `hpasmcli` save and display the results without any formating:
+Calls `hpasmcli` save and saves the results without any formating:
 ```shell
 #!/bin/sh